Member Organizations

 Professional Accountancy Organizations

-Expert Accountants Association of Turkiye (EAAT)
+Expert Accountants Association of Türkiye (EAAT)

-Union of Chambers of Certified Public Accountants of Turkiye (TÜRMOB)
+Union of Chambers of Certified Public Accountants of Türkiye (TÜRMOB)

 TÜRMOB was established in 1989 as a mandatory membership organization for CPAs and Sworn-in CPAs, in accordance with the Professional Law No. 3658 on Certified Public Accountancy and Sworn-in CPA of 1989 (as amended).
-As of 2022, TURMOB has more than 120,000 fully qualified members and 20,000 future members that are in the pipeline in Turkiye.

 Under the Professional Law No. 3658, TÜRMOB is authorized to (i) monitor compliance with initial and continuing professional development requirements for its members; (ii) translate and monitor ethical requirements; and (iii) investigate and discipline members for breach of rules and professional standards.
 KGK, the audit oversight entity, delegated the authority to conduct quality assurance (QA) reviews of non-public interest entities (PIEs) to TÜRMOB, under its oversight.
 All other TÜRMOB activities are subject to oversight by the Ministry of Treasury and Finance.